wearefractal/lute/README.md

 Serves current directory on default port (8080).
 Will find an open port if it's not available

-`$ lute -p 3000`

-`-p` option specifies a specific port.
-Executing this serves current directory on 3000, will find an open port if not available

 `$ lute open`

 Serves current dir and opens in your browser

+### Options

+`$ lute -p 3000`

+This serves current directory on port 3000 - will find an open port if 3000 is not available

+`$ lute -i bower_components`

+This will ignore `bower_components` when watching for changes, relative to the path `lute` is launched from - use a comma-delimited list to pass multiple paths

 ## TODO